arienkock/arienkock.github.io/posts/2017-09-03-Modularity-part1.md

 Part 1 | [Part 2](/2017/10/22/Modularity-part2.html)

 Why is it so hard to "do the right thing"?
 It's always easier to insert more code than it is to refactor.
-First you have to decide what belongs where as you take things apart.
-Then you have to reimplement all the tests and clean up all the errors that occur as responsibilities move and change.
-It's both difficult as well as a lot of work.
-Sometimes, when I do a good job of it, I get to reuse the component in a new and unforseen way.
+First, you have to decide what goes where, as you take things apart.
+Then you have to re-implement all the tests and clean up all the errors that occur as responsibilities move and change.
+It's both difficult and a lot of work.
+Sometimes, when I do a good job of it, I get to reuse the component in a new, and unforeseen way.
 Those moments make me feel like some sort of genius programmer.
 I like those moments.
 That, among other things, is what modularity can do for you.

-I wrote this post, because, approximately two years ago something happened.
-Project Jigsaw was getting a lot of attention and since then I've spent a lot of time reading and thinking about modularity.
-This article isn't about JPMS, but rather modularity as a design concept.
+I wrote this post, because, approximately two years ago project Jigsaw was getting a lot of attention.
+Since then, I've spent a lot of time reading and thinking about modularity.
+This article is not about JPMS, but modularity as a design concept.
 In this post I'll talk about:

 1. Why do we want to make things modular?
 1. What makes a good module?